History and Traditions

 Kathleen McNamara served as the eleventh head of school from 2011 to 2015.
 Ms. McNamara led the school through its Strategic Planning Process and piloted new programs that underscored technology, engineering, and design.

-Todd Stansbery joined TPS as the twelfth headmaster in July 2015.
-He is committed to honoring the many traditions of Tuxedo Park School.
+Todd Stansbery joined TPS as the twelfth headmaster from July 2015-2021.
+He was committed to honoring the many traditions of Tuxedo Park School.